khughitt/snakes/doc/source/guide/index.rst

 - `output_dir` - the base output directory to save pipeline outputs to
 - `datasets` - locations of feature and response :ref:`dataset-specific config files <dataset-config>`.

 .. _dataset-config:

 Dataset configuration
 #####################

+TODO: describe expected format of data / options for specifying alternatives..